braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/data_points.md

 ## Management & Usage

-You can view your Data Points Usage on the __Subscriptions and Usage__ section in any of the tabs.
-Just go to your name in the top-right corner, click the drop down, and select __Subscriptions and Usage__.
+To view your Data Point Dashboard, select your name in the top-right corner, click the drop down, and select __Subscriptions and Usage__.
+For more information on the Data Point Dashboard components, check out our subscription and billing [article]({{site.baseurl}}/user_guide/onboarding_with_braze/subscription_and_billing/).

 {% alert tip %}
 __Only update your deltas (changing data)!__